eliabntt/GRADE_data/README.md

 For licensing information, please refer to the main repository located [here](https://github.com/eliabntt/GRADE-RR/).
 __________

 ### CITATION

-If you find this work useful please cite our work based on [this](https://github.com/eliabntt/GRADE-RR#citation) information
+If you find this work useful please cite it based on [this](https://github.com/eliabntt/GRADE-RR#citation) information.
+Please cite `GRADE` and `Synthetic Data-based Detection of Zebras in Drone Imagery` if you use any of the Zebra-related data.
+Cite `GRADE` and the relative workshop paper if you use any code/data for dynamic SLAM/human detection projects.